cacaosteve/MoneroWalletCoreFFI/README.md

 3. Verify:
    ```
-   pkg-config --libs --cflags walletcore
+   pkg-config --libs --cflags monerowalletcore
-   # Should print something like: -I/usr/local/include -L/usr/local/lib -lwalletcore
+   # Should print something like: -I/usr/local/include -L/usr/local/lib -lmonerowalletcore
    ```

 4. Build your Vapor app that depends on `MoneroWalletCoreFFI`.
 SwiftPM will find the library via `pkg-config`.

 B) Bake into your Docker image
-- Run the same install script in your Dockerfile (or copy the .so and header to `/usr/local` and write a minimal `walletcore.pc`).
+- Run the same install script in your Dockerfile (or copy the .so and header to `/usr/local` and write a minimal `monerowalletcore.pc`).
 - Example sketch:
    ```
    FROM swift:5.9-amazonlinux2

    # Install build tools as needed…
-   # Build & install libwalletcore.so
+   # Build & install libmonerowalletcore.so
    COPY MoneroWalletCoreFFI /opt/MoneroWalletCoreFFI
    RUN cd /opt/MoneroWalletCoreFFI/monero-oxide-output && \
        cargo build --release --target x86_64-unknown-linux-gnu && \